-- Use solid-color plates and bowls that provide visual contrast with the food.
+- Use solid-color plates and bowls that provide a visual contrast with the food.

-- Patterned china can be frustrating for those with low vision: is it food – or part of the decoration?
+- Patterned china can frustrate those with low vision: is it food or part of the decoration?

-- Use easily grasped or adaptive utensils, cups and glasses suited to needs.
+- Use easy to grasp or adaptive utensils, cups and glasses suited to needs.

 - The size and shape of the handles of flatware may be hard to hold; adjust to needs.

 - Some cups may be too heavy or have handles too small for comfort; adjust to needs.

 - Glasses with “waists”, or stemware, may be easier to hold and lift without spilling contents.

 - Adjust chair height, table height, chair-to-table relationship as needed.

 - Having the tabletop at elbow height is usually comfortable.